-All security auditing capabilities of CA operating system and CA applications required by this CP must be enabled during installation.
+All security auditing capabilities of CA operating system and CA applications required by this CP (including the KRS) must be enabled during installation.
 At a minimum, each audit record must include the following (either recorded automatically or manually for each auditable event):

-- The type of event; - The date and time the event occurred; - A success or failure indicator when executing the CA's signing process; - A success or failure indicator when performing certificate revocation; and - The identity of the entity and/or operator that caused the event.
+- The type of event; - The date and time the event occurred; - A success or failure indicator when executing the CA's signing process; - A success or failure indicator when performing certificate revocation; and - A success or failure indication for requested KED actions; - The request source, destination, and contents for requests to the KED; and - The identity of the entity and/or operator that caused the event.